grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

 ---
-title: "Migrating from Cortex to Grafana Mimir"
-menuTitle: "Migrating from Cortex"
+aliases:
+  - /docs/mimir/latest/migration-guide/migrating-from-cortex/
+description:
-description: "Learn how to migrate your deployment of Cortex to Grafana Mimir to simplify the deployment and continued operation of a horizontally scalable, multi-tenant time series database with long-term storage."
+  Learn how to migrate your deployment of Cortex to Grafana Mimir to simplify the deployment and continued operation of a horizontally scalable, multi-tenant time series database with long-term storage.
+menuTitle: Migrating from Cortex
+title: Migrating from Cortex to Grafana Mimir
 weight: 10
 ---